 My highlights over the past seven days included the following:

-And my personal first-of-years and new spring arrivals included (obviously I had not been to Scarborough Marsh in a while!):
+And my personal first-of-years and new spring arrivals this week were limited to just:

 - 1 Barn Swallow, Florida Lake Park, Freeport, 4/20.

 - 1 Blue-headed Vireo, Florida Lake Park, 4/21.

 On Tuesday – our biggest flight of the season at the Bradbury Mountain Hawkwatch – we observed an extremely pale Red-tailed Hawk.
 I propose it as a “Krider’s” x “Eastern” Red-tailed Hawk.
 Here’s my short blog about it:

 And don’t forget about Feathers Over Freeport this weekend!
 Self-guided walks for kids, take-home crafts, and live online programs featuring live birds of prey.
 Saturday’s keynote address “Digi-scoping Made Easy” by Jeff Bouton on Kowa Sporting Optics.
 We arranged for this based on the frequency of questions we get asked here at the store about taking photos through a spotting scope using a digital camera or a smartphone.
 It’s free, but pre-registration is require